Jeitinho: Scholarly discussion

 Brazilian scholar and historian Sérgio Buarque de Holanda connects the concept of jeitinho to Brazil's mixed heritage and Iberian ancestry in his book "Roots of Brazil" (Raízes do Brasil).
 In this work, jeitinho is tied to the idea that a typical Brazilian is a friendly, cordial man, prone to making initial decisions based on his emotions rather than his reason, and that this feature can be found everywhere in the country, from the highest offices of government to the most common situations of everyday life.
 Jeitinho is also observed in Rio de Janeiro's carnival industry by the scholar Roberto DaMatta in his book "Carnavais, Malandros e Heróis" (Carnival, Rogues and Heroes.
 Notre Dame Press).
 Da Matta sees jeitinho in the creative culture of carnival.

 Similarity to other terms

 The terms "malandro" and "malandragem", which can be roughly translated as "rogue" and "roguishness", are very similar to the "jeitinho", but these terms imply a greater degree of breaking the rules, as opposed to bending the rules.

 Elsewhere in Latin America, similar concepts include viveza criolla in Argentina and Uruguay, juega vivo in Panama and malicia indígena in Colombia.

-Similar, slang terms are used in Europe.
-One example is Hungarian term 'megoldani okosba', which translates literally to 'to solve it the smart way'.
-In Polish language, there is a verb 'kombinować', which has similar meaning to the English term.
+Similar slang terms are used in Europe.
+One example is the Hungarian term 'megoldani okosba', which translates literally to 'to solve it the smart way'.
+In Polish, the verb 'kombinować', has a similar meaning to the English term.